 - First-Degree Murder: If you kill someone willfully and with malice, deliberation and premeditation, you may be facing first-degree murder charges.
 It can be enough if the premeditation and deliberation takes place only moments before the murder occurs.
 It is punishable by a class 2 felony.
 This means you may be facing life in prison or for at least 20 years as well as a fine of up to $100,000.

 - Most often, all murders in Virginia are presumed to be second-degree and are only charged as first-degree when evidence exists that the murder was willful, deliberate and premeditated.
 It is punishable by up to 40 years in a state correctional facility.

 - Murder of a Pregnant Woman or Her Fetus: If you are convicted of willfully killing a pregnant woman, you may face from 10 – 40 years in prison.
 If you are convicted of killing her fetus willfully, maliciously and with premeditation, you could face up to 40 years in prison for the fetal death.
 Killing of a fetus is considered a class 2 felony.

-If you are facing murder or manslaughter charges, the Law Offices of Patrick N. Anderson and Associates and consult with a Virginia murder crimes attorney.
+If you are facing murder or manslaughter charges, call us immediately.
 You need a strong, experienced team fighting for your freedoms and we are prepared to work for you to help you obtain the best outcome.
 With over 25 years of experience, our team has the expertise to defend you.
 No matter how serious the charges against you, we will work tireless to get you the best outcome possible.
 Our legal assistance covers the Arlington, Alexandria, Fairfax, and Northern Virginia territories.